Ken Simonton: College career

 Firmly entrenched as one of the premier tailbacks in the Pac-10, Simonton rushed for 1,559 yards in his junior season, again a school record at the time.
 His efforts earned him a spot on the first-team All-Pac-10 Conference and first-team All-American rosters as well as being named the College Football News Pac-10 Conference Player of the Year and finishing ninth on the Heisman Trophy Ballot.
-Simonton was chosen to serve as one of OSU's captains during the 2000 season, which concluded with a 41–9 victory over Notre Dame in the 2001 Fiesta Bowl, an 11–1 record, a 4th-place ranking in the country.
+Simonton was chosen to serve as one of OSU's captains during the 2000 season, which concluded with a 41–9 victory over the University of Notre Dame in the 2001 Fiesta Bowl, an 11–1 record, a 4th-place ranking in the country.

 After a 1st place pre-season ranking by Sports Illustrated and cover photo on the magazine, Simonton's senior season did not quite go as expected.
 There was a strong belief through Beaver Nation and in the Pac-10 that Simonton had a legitimate shot at the Heisman Trophy.
 With a 1,000 yard season, he would become only the fifth player in the NCAA (1st in the Pac-10) to have a 1,000 yards rushing in each of their four seasons.
 Simonton totaled 971 rushing yards on 239 carries with 8 touchdowns in his senior year, coming within 29 yards of his 4th consecutive 1,000 yard season.
 He left Oregon State with 5,044 rushing yards, which is still the school rushing record.

 Simonton majored in liberal studies at Oregon State.